luizpvas/functuts/priv/tutorials/en/01-how-to-set-up-elm-in-a-phoenix-project.md

-# How to set up Elm in a Phoenix Project
+# How to set up Elm in a Phoenix project

 In this guide we're gonna configure webpack to compile Elm and TailwindCSS in a brand-new Phoenix project.
 Phoenix switched to Webpack in version 1.4 making this task much easier.